arnauldm/stm32f4_ada_tuto/05_first_step_with_spark/README.md

 in the proof.
 Thus, I had to slightly change the way the "unproved" functions are called by the main procedure.

-They are some messages about potentially initialized variables.
-They can be ignored.

 The prover successfully detect an *integer overflow*:

 	main.adb:34:26: medium: range check might fail, cannot prove upper bound for counter + 1